Solomon1533/1dgk.github.io/misc.md

 ### Media
 **Currently reading**:
-- The Cuckoo's Egg by Clifford Stoll
+- Ghost in the Wires by Kevin Mitnick
 - A Very Punchable Face by Colin Jost

 **To-read** (max 10):